-when you hear the phrase ‘would you care for a drink?” in a male British accent you think one thing: kind of James Bond-ish, but when Peter Wilkins is the Englishman it takes on meaning much deeper than shaken or stirred.
+When you hear the phrase "would you care for a drink?” in a male British accent, you think one thing: kind of James Bond-ish.
+But when Englishman, Peter Wilkins, says it - then those words take on a much deeper meaning than "shaken, not stirred."

-he, along with business partner and long-time friend William Carter both care very much for the drink. they care about the sourcing, the scents, the process, the making, distilling, the bottling, the distributing, the selling and the consuming. they are the two behind The Newfoundland Distillery Company, the first full distillery active in Newfoundland in more than 125 years.
+He, along with his business partner and long-time friend William Carter both care very much for a drink.
+They care about the sourcing, the scents, the process, the making, distilling, the bottling, the distributing, the selling, and the consuming.
+They are the two behind The Newfoundland Distillery Company, the first full distillery active in Newfoundland in more than 125-years.

-the product line can be found at Newfoundland Liquor Corporation stores and outlets throughout the province, as well as at The Newfoundland Distillery Company itself in Clarke’s Beach. it started with the gin. in keeping with the tastes of his birthplace, Peter saw the resurgence of gin as a perfect fit for his Newfoundland home (think juniper and other flora of the forest). meanwhile Bill had spent years Master Chef-ing for political elites in Ottawa (including a few Prime Ministers), had perfected the delicate balances of look and scent and taste and presentation, and was ready to head home.
+It started with the gin.
+In keeping with the tastes of his birthplace, Peter saw the resurgence of gin as a perfect fit for his Newfoundland home (think juniper berries and other flora of the forest that grow in NL).
+Meanwhile, Bill had spent years Master Chef-ing for political elites in Ottawa (including a few Prime Ministers), had perfected the delicate balances of look and scent and taste and presentation, and was ready to head home.

-The Newfoundland Distillery started production in 2016 and local is the focus and is used as far as possible. the vodka uses local barley (triple shocker - 1) vodka is made from barley, and, 2) we grow barley!), and 3) more barley has been planted on the west coast of the island. while that barley is growing, barley from other Atlantic provinces is being used, and when that’s unavailable wheat from other Atlantic provinces is used.
+The Newfoundland Distillery started production in 2016. local is the focus and is used as much as possible.
+The vodka uses local barley (triple shocker - 1) vodka is made from barley, and, 2) we grow barley!), and 3) more barley has been planted on the west coast of our island.
+While that barley is growing, barley from other Atlantic provinces is also being used, and when that’s unavailable... wheat from other Atlantic provinces is used.

-community-building is very important for The Newfoundland Distillery Company. along with being as local as possible, their first aim is to be able to supply the finest quality spirits to the province, sourced and made in the province. once they can do that, they have dreams of exporting to the rest of Canada, the US, Europe and then the world, creating lots of jobs while celebrating the purity of the province.
+Community-building is very important for The Newfoundland Distillery Company.
+Along with being as local as possible, they aim is to supply the finest quality spirits to the province, sourced and made in the province.